Modeling Task Effects in Human Reading with Neural Network-based Attention: The Neural Attention Tradeoff Model

-Second, we model skipping by stipulating that only some of the input words $w_i$ are fed into the reader network $R$; the other words are skipped during reading.
+Secondly, we model skipping by stipulating that only some of the input words $w_i$ are fed into the reader network $R$; the other words are skipped during reading.
 For skipped words, $R$ receives a special vector representation that contains no information about the input word.
 NEAT incorporates an \emph{attention module} $A$, which at each time step during reading, decides whether the next word is shown to the reader network or not.
 Before fixating or skipping a word, humans obtain information about it and sometimes fully identify it using \emph{parafoveal preview} \citep{gordon_see_2013}.
-Thus, we can assume that the choice of which words to skip takes into account not only the prior context but also a preview of the word itself.
-We therefore allow the attention module to take the input word into account when making its decision.
-Prior context is modeled by giving the attention module access to the previous state $h_{i-1}$ of the reader network, which summarizes what has been read so far.
-To allow for an interaction between skipping and prediction, we also give the attention module access to $P_R$, i.e., the probability of the input word according to the prediction made at the last time step.
+Thus, we can assume that the choice of which words to skip takes into account a preview of the word itself.
+We model parafoveal preview by assuming that the attention module receives the first four characters of the input word when making its decision.

+Note that the literature provides mixed evidence regarding the role of context in shaping skipping decisions.
+There is evidence for strong frequency effects that trump effects of contextual fit \citep{angele2013processing, angele2014the}, but studies have also found evidence for contextual predictability effects \citep{balota1985the, kliegl2004length, rayner2011eye, luke2016limits, duan2020rational}.
+To test whether contextual information is relevant for predicting skipping with our model, we consider two versions of NEAT: In the \emph{NoContext} version, skipping is based only on the identity of the word.
+In the \emph{WithContext} version, the attention module has additionally access to the previous state $h_{i-1}$ of the reader network, which summarizes what has been read so far.
+This is represented by a dashed line in Figure~\ref{fig:architecture}.

-If we write the decision made by $A$ as $\omega_i \in \{0, 1\}$, where $\omega_i = 1$ means that word $w_i$ is shown to the reader and $0$ means that it is skipped, then we can write the probability of showing word $w_i$ as:
+If we write the decision made by $A$ as $\omega_i \in \{0, 1\}$, where $\omega_i = 1$ means that word $w_i$ is shown to the reader and $0$ means that it is skipped, then we can write the probability of showing word $w_i$~as:

+where $A(w_i, h_{i-1})$ is the output of the attention module $A$.
 We implement the attention module $A$ as a feed-forward network, followed by taking a binary sample~$\omega_i$.

+As outlined in Section~\ref{sec:processing_diff_models}, \emph{surprisal} is a prominent model of linguistic processing difficulty that has been used to capture human reading time.
+Standard surprisal models assume that all words are read, and it is an interesting question whether surprisal estimates computed on noisy word sequences (where some words have been skipped) are able to predict reading time correctly.